ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 ```

 This behaves exactly like our first pattern-matching solution, returning `"Not Found"` if the list
 is empty.
-To add to it, `unwrap_or` is easier to read and understand quickly, we don't have to
+I find this version easier to read and understand quickly since we don't have to
-mentally parse the whole pattern matching expression.
+mentally parse a pattern matching expression.

 ### Map